cosmos/sdk-tutorials/feegrant/index.md

 ## 🎉 Congratulations 🎉

-By completing this tutorial, you have learned how to use the feegrant module:
+By completing this tutorial, you have learned how to use the `feegrant` module:

 - Configured and used the simulation application (simapp)
 - Created an allowance
 - Made a transaction with fees paid by a granter
 - Revoked an allowance

-There is a lot more that you can do with the fee grants module.
+There is a lot more that you can do with the `feegrant` module.
 You can add a list of allowed messages, set an expiration date, and set a time duration after which the spend limit is refilled.
-To learn more about the fee grant module and different types of allowances, check out the Cosmos SDK [Fee grant module](https://docs.cosmos.network/v0.44/modules/feegrant/) documentation.
+To learn more about the `feegrant` module and different types of allowances, check out the Cosmos SDK [Feegrant Module](https://docs.cosmos.network/v0.44/modules/feegrant/) documentation.